-Google is up on the mark of its new mobile friendly algorithm which is sure to shake the life of every webmaster.
-It recently announced that the mobile friendly and responsive websites are going to have good results on search ranking.
-As per Google’s news, this algorithm will come to effect from 21st April, 2015 which will help mobile searches in all languages.
+Google is up on the mark of its new mobile-friendly algorithm which is sure to shake the life of every webmaster.
+It recently announced that the mobile-friendly and responsive websites are going to have good results in search ranking.
+As per Google’s news, this algorithm will come to effect from 21st April 2015 which will help mobile searches in all languages.
 It caught up the eyes of webmasters and now they are really busy to make changes to cope up with the new algorithm and websites failing to do so are sure to be penalized.

 The world is now moving towards mobile and eventually there are many users who actually access internet from their Smartphone and mobile devices rather doing it on desktops/PCs.
 A recent survey stated that around 80% internet users own a Smartphone and also 7 out of every 8 minutes of media consumption activity is done using a Smartphone.
 Smartphone has overcome the media usage when compared with that of tablets.

 This is why now Google is on the track of updating its algorithm.
 This mobile-friendly algorithm is sure to create a huge impact than that of the impact created by Panda and Penguin, Google’s previous algorithms.

 You might have few questions like how this algorithm will create an impact on my business? and how to check whether my website is mobile friendly?
 Here are few things which help you get clear.